Saikel-Orado-Liu/silk-api/src/main/resources/CHANGELOG/silk-api.en_us.md

 - Renamed CrossBow class to CrossbowLikeItem.
 - Removed the three ranged weapon expansion interfaces: RangedExpansion, BowExpansion, and CrossbowExpansion.
 - Removed the item property system and replaced it with the new item array component.

+### Fixes:

+- Fixed the crash issue when enabling experimental content or data packs during world creation.

 ## 1.0.3---2024/10/19